constantmori/eeg-generative-model/README.md

-# eeg-generative-model
+# EEG Generative Model

-EGG data for sentiment analysis for generative modelling expressions
+Collecting and classifying electroencephalography data for sentiment analysis and for generative modelling output